 Relax at the Grand Canyon in style

 When picking out a hotel at GC (or near any major national park), it's important not to make a hasty decision and pick a lousy hotel – you are on vacation, after all, and there's more to the experience than hiking and sightseeing.
-A great hotel in the area that ticks all the boxes is the Grand Hotel at Grand Canyon.
+A great hotel in the area that ticks all the boxes is the Best Western Plus Inn of Williams.

-This hotel also very affordable, all things considered – considering that many mediocre resorts in the GC area charge obscene amounts just because they're near the national park, the Grand Hotel is an absolute bargain in every way imaginable.
+This hotel also very affordable, all things considered – considering that many mediocre resorts in the Grand Canyon area are usually on the expensive side because they're near the national park, the Best Western Plus Inn of Williams is an absolute bargain in every way imaginable.

 Things to see on a road trip from Phoenix to Grand Canyon

 As opposed to rushing straight to GC, wait until you have at least a week of free time to explore as you drive along this route.
 These are just a few of the countless places worth checking out during your road trip from Phoenix to Grand Canyon:

 - Phoenix Sonoran Reserve – Featuring plenty of hiking trails and vast expanses of cacti and other desert plants, this reserve is living proof that the desert can be just as beautiful as any field or meadow.